Splitting of the Breast: Psychology

 According to Thrillist's Emma Stefansky, from the sixteenth episode, Neon Genesis Evangelion starts to become less of a robots-versus-monsters series and more of "an enigmatic character study".
+Screen Rant website editor Zach Zamora wrote that, "for the first time, the week's Angel attack turned into an introspective character study of the series' protagonist, featuring highly stylized and entrancing visuals".
 "Splitting of the Breast" is part of a series of character-focused episodes and it particularly focuses on Shinji's story.
 According to Kazuya Tsurumaki, the first part of the episode proceeds like a "normal story", while the second half proceeds as an "introspective story"; therefore, the boundary between the first and the second half of the installment could be considered "the dividing line between the front and back of Evangelion".
+According to the encyclopedia Evangelion Chronicle, the episode's direction focuses entirely on Shinji's psychological portrayal and therefore omits external narrative elements involving the Angels.
 "Splitting of the Breast" is also the first episode of Evangelion to explicitly address the exploration of the human heart, a theme that is present throughout the series and becomes dominant in its second half.

 In the opening scene, Asuka accuses Shinji of being self-deprecating or intropunitive and apologizing for everything as though he was conditioned to do so to avoid being criticized or scolded.
 Self-affliction is one of the episode's themes; it is a mental mechanism with which the subject blames themself for the negative things that happen to them.
 According to an official card game about the series, Shinji wants to be praised and treated kindly by others; because he is afraid of being hated, he withdraws into his shell and apologizes because "it is less painful to accuse yourself than to let others accuse you".
+Scholars Nathan Visser and Adam Barkman noted that Asuka expresses disgust for Shinji’s passive attitude in the scene.
+Writer Hans-Georg Eilenberger also noted that Asuka is disgusted by discovering Misato has a new relationship with her ex-boyfriend Kaji in the same scene.
+According to Eilenberger, while she anticipates the sexual role of the adult and embraces the bodily changes that put her on track toward adulthood, Asuka also clings to her childlike ways; when Misato denies that she is dating Kaji, Asuka "berates the insincerity of adult relationships".